MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

     ```
      8 x M5x12mm BHCS
      1 x Assembled Y-Axis
-     1 x Assembled Z Axis with FMJ
+     1 x Assembled Z-Axis with FMJ
     ```

-Attach the assembled Y- and Z-Axes to each other using M5x12mm BHCS through the bottom row of holes in the FMJ.
+Attach the assembled Y and Z-Axes using M5x12mm BHCS through the bottom row of holes in the FMJ.

 ![](../img/fmj_assembly/fmj_step_6.png){: .shadow}